alexp66/UltraleapWristShoulderRaycast_ForMetaSDK/README.md

 - Add "Raycast" prefab into hierachy.
 Populate Right Hand and/or Left Hand with the OVRHands from your OVRRig setup.
 Do the same with palms (see tooltips for nomenclature).
 - Use a target layer to filter raycast hits
 - Can use method "ObjectHit()" to handle hits
+- **NOTE** Recommend changing "HandJointId.HandIndex0" to "HandJointId.HandIndex1" in the method "CalculatePinchPosition()" in the main script for truer pinch point accuracy.